Highland School of Technology

+Description

 Highland School of Technology is a magnet public high school located in Gastonia, North Carolina.
 It is the first magnet school available to students in the Gaston County Schools public school district and draws students from each of the other nine high schools in the district.
 The percentage of students at Highland from a particular feeder high school is equal to the overall percentage of that school's students in the district.
 Students are selected through a lottery among qualified 8th-grade applicants.

 The school opened to freshmen and sophomores in the 2000 school year.
 The first graduating class was in 2003.

+Athletics

+For women's sports, Highland participates in cheer, tennis, soccer, softball, cross country, track and field, swim, volleyball, basketball, tennis, and golf.
+For men's sports, Highland participates in cheer, tennis, soccer, baseball, cross country, track and field, swim, football, basketball, tennis, and golf.

+Highland has a notorious record for being subpar in athletics, at one point losing 34 straight games in football.
+Jimmy White is the current football head coach, and also a former alumni.

+Principals

-Highland School of Technology has had four principals:
+Highland School of Technology has had five principals:

 David Baldaia, who was the school's inaugural principal, but he left without serving a year to start Phillip O. Berry Academy of Technology in Charlotte-Mecklenburg Schools system.

-Lee Dedmon UNC Center "6 foot 11 and 3/4" became the principal in 2001 and remained at the helm until July 1, 2013 when he retired and was succeeded by Denise McLean as principal of Highland.
+Lee Dedmon, UNC' NIT Championship Center "6 foot 11 and 3/4" became the principal in 2001 and remained active until July 1, 2013, when he retired to join the county school board and was succeeded by Denise McLean as principal of Highland.

 McLean had at one time served as Dedmon's assistant principal at HST.
+Josh Allen served as her assistant principal.